rancher/istio-installer/README.md

 #### How to upgrade the istio version

 1. In the Dockerfile, change the environmnet variable `ENV ISTIO_VERSION` to the version of istio that you would like the installer to support.
-2. Add the same version of istio that you used for `ENV ISTIO_VERSION`to the `istio_version_array` in the fetch_istio_releases.sh script ordering from least to greatest.
-When doing this step, you also want to double check that the version that was previously used for `ENV ISTIO_VERSION` also exists in the `istio_version_array`.
-This step ensures upgrades work in airgapped environments.

-	In general, the `istio_version_array` must include all istio versions from the release branches of [rancher/charts ](https://github.com/rancher/charts "rancher/charts ")
-	> Note: The `istio_version_array` does not include rancher-istio chart version, just the version of istio that is supported by the rancher-istio chart.

-3. Finally, you need to validate that the create_istio_system.sh and the uninstall_istio_system.sh script commands are still valid.
+2. Finally, you need to validate that the create_istio_system.sh and the uninstall_istio_system.sh script commands are still valid.
 This can be done by checking that the [istioctl commands](https://istio.io/latest/docs/reference/commands/istioctl/ "istioctl commands") have not changed.
 You should also check the [release notes](https://istio.io/latest/news/ "release notes") for any significant changes to how istioctl is used.
 If there were changes to the commands, update the create_istio_system.sh  and the uninstall_istio_system.sh scripts accordingly.

 ## Build
 The istio-installer image is built using drone when a new tag is created and pushed to repository.
 See drone.yaml for drone configurations.